 Between December 2016 and September 2018, Parmar served as Senior Adviser to the Organisation for Security and Co-operation in Europe (OSCE) Representative on Freedom of the Media on secondment from the UK Foreign and Commonwealth Office.

-Parmar is currently writing a monograph entitled Freedom of Expression Under Pressure which looks at the significance of the UN human rights bodies’ approaches to the most pressing contemporary sources of pressure on freedom of expression.
-This monograph builds on her previous publications and her varied experience of international advocacy, policy and practice in the field of freedom of expression.
-Parmar has also published on a range of other human rights issues.
+Parmar is currently writing a monograph on Freedom of Expression Under Pressure which looks at the significance of the UN human rights bodies’ approaches to the most pressing contemporary sources of pressure on freedom of expression.
+This builds on her previous publications and her varied experience of international advocacy, policy and practice in the human rights field.
 She is an Associate Editor of the International Journal of Human Rights and represents CEU at the Association of Human Rights Institutes (AHRI).
 Alongside her academic work, she regularly acts as an expert for intergovernmental organisations, including the Council of Europe and UNESCO, and has been appointed to the Academic Advisory Board of the Community of Democracies.
 She is also a member of the Advisory Committee of Universal Rights Group and has acted as a consultant for numerous other NGOs.
 She has interned at the Office of the High Commissioner for Human Rights at the UN headquarters in New York.